fionanealon/iris-data-set-project/README.md

 ![A picture of fischer](Fischer.jpg)

-The Iris flower data set or Fisher's Iris data set was compiled by Ronald Fischer in 1936.
-It is a 'multivariate' data set that contains 50 samples of each of the three iris flower species - Iris setosa, Iris virginica and Iris versicolor)
+The Iris flower data set or Fisher's Iris data set was introdused by Ronald Fischer in 1936.
+It is a multivariate data set and is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.

 ![A picture of iris](iris.png)

+The three species of the data set are shown in the above picture.